HudsonJunior/caronsale_challenge/README.md

 I've done what I thought was enough for a small application like this.
 I haven't used abstract classes (dependency inversion principle) as I thought it was not needed for this usecase.
 I tried to kept it simple and at the same time robust.

+## Features
+- Authentication
+  - Sign in with e-mail
+  - Form validation
+  - Error handling
+  - Cache system
+- Vehicles
+  - Form validation
+  - Error handling
+  - Cache system: If a successfull vehicle is returned from a vin and an user ID we are gonna use that response in any subsequent failed request.
+  - Multiple choices handling

 ### Core Layer
 - **api/**: Contains API client and base configurations
 - **utils/**: Utility functions and constants